Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means being in excellent health or condition.
-The phrase uses "fiddle" figuratively to represent precision or quality, not literally referring to a musical instrument.
+The idiom uses "fiddle" figuratively to represent precision or quality, not literally referring to a musical instrument.

 Origin: